Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 Any hidden urls can be copy and pasted and attached to the end of the current URL.
 Hacker101 CTF has a lot of practice resources to help learn how to fully analyze a site.

+# Hacker101 ctf

+"A little something to get you started" - I inspected the page so